cs4241-20a/a2-shortstack/README.md

 ---

 ## Your Web Application Title
-Include a very brief summary of your project here.
-Be sure to include the CSS positioning technique you used, and any required instructions to use your application.
+This project allows users to list a description of a camera for sale in a manner similar to Craigslist (No purchasing directly through the website).

 ## Technical Achievements
-- **Tech Achievement 1**: Using a combination of...
+- **Tech Achievement 1**: Add/delete/modify/display methods for the server's data are all included with respective forms on the webpage.

 ### Design/Evaluation Achievements
 - **Design Achievement 1**: